Littoral combat ship: Anti-submarine module

-Mine countermeasures module
+Mine countermeasure module

-The Mine Counter-Measure (MCM) module is designed to provide minesweeping, remotely detecting and bypassing mines, as well as minehunting, detecting and then disabling.
+The mine countermeasure module (MCM) is designed to provide minesweeping; remotely detecting and bypassing mines; and minehunting, detecting, and disabling.
 It was envisioned to perform "influence" minehunting via acoustic and magnetic signatures rather than contact or mechanical minehunting.
-The MCM module includes the Airborne Laser Mine Detection system, the Airborne mine neutralization system, the AN/AQS-20A underwater towed sonar, the remote minehunting system, the Coastal Battlefield Reconnaissance and Analysis system, and the Knifefish, a Surface mine counter-measure unmanned undersea vehicle.
-Cancelled module features include the Organic Airborne and Surface Influence Sweep System, and the Rapid Airborne Mine Clearance System.
-The final increment IV MCM module will not have an EOD team or an in-stride capability to neutralize discovered mines; neutralization is preceded by post-detection mission analysis.
+The MCM includes the airborne laser mine detection system, the airborne mine neutralization system, the AN/AQS-20A underwater towed sonar, the remote minehunting system, the Coastal Battlefield Reconnaissance and Analysis system, and the Knifefish, a surface mine countermeasure unmanned undersea vehicle.
+Canceled module features include the Organic Airborne and Surface Influence Sweep System and the Rapid Airborne Mine Clearance System.
+The final increment IV MCM will not have an EOD team or an in-stride capability to neutralize discovered mines; neutralization is preceded by post-detection mission analysis.

-The first increment of the MCM module included three systems: the helicopter-deployed airborne laser mine detection system (ALMDS); the airborne mine neutralization system (AMNS); and the remote minehunting system (RMS) composed of the remote multi-mission vehicle (RMMV) paired with the AQS-20A sonar.
+The first increment of the MCM included three systems: the helicopter-deployed airborne laser mine detection system (ALMDS), the airborne mine neutralization system (AMNS), and the remote minehunting system (RMS) composed of the remote multi-mission vehicle (RMMV) paired with the AQS-20A sonar.
 The ALMDS detects mines near the top of the water, and the RMS will detect them below the waterline.
 To destroy mines, the AMNS is lowered by the helicopter and guided by an operator on board to neutralize it.
 Increment two will be the coastal battlefield reconnaissance and analysis system (COBRA) mounted on the MQ-8B to search beaches and surf zones.

 Increment three will involve adding the Fleet-class unmanned surface vessel (USV) with the unmanned surface sweep system (USSS), a cable towed behind the boat.
 Each LCS will carry two, and they will be used for both MCM and ASW.
 It will mimic the acoustic and magnetic signature of a ship to fool magnetic and influence mines into detonating; introduction is expected in 2017.
 The final increment will be the Knifefish unmanned underwater vehicle (UUV) to find and detect buried mines in 2019.

-In February 2016, the Navy announced they were halting procurement of the RMMV due to reliability issues, with the existing ten RMMVs to be upgraded to increase reliability.
-The upgraded RMMVs will be fielded in 2018, and testing will be conducted to see if the Fleet class common unmanned surface vessel (CUSV) can tow the AQS-20A, and if successful will be used for minehunting by 2020.
+In February 2016, the Navy announced that it was halting procurement of the RMMV for reliability issues, the existing ten RMMVs to be upgraded to increase reliability.
+The upgraded RMMVs will be fielded in 2018, and testing will be conducted to see if the Fleet-class common unmanned surface vessel (CUSV) can tow the AQS-20A, and if successful will be used for minehunting by 2020.
 If the Knifefish UUV can have its endurance increased, the vessel will take over the mission from both systems.